digideskio/whoisruby/README.md

 ## License

-Copyright (c) 2009-2016 Simone Carletti.
+Copyright (c) 2009-2016 digidesk.org.
 This is Free Software distributed under the MIT license.